blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

 ### Task 6: Enable TDE

 In this task, you will enable TDE leveraging your integrated key vault to store the keys.

+>**NOTE**: The create credential command used in the steps below cannot parse hyphens.
+If your client secret has hyphens you must go back to your App registration in Azure AD and generate a new client secret.

 1. Login to your **CloudShopSQL** virtual machine with the **CONTOSO\demouser** account and launch **Microsoft SQL Server Management Studio**.